szilvia-csernus/expense-app/README.md

 # Expense App

-Full-stack web application using `Django REST`, `postgreSQL`, `ReactJS + Typescript @vite`, and `Docker`.
-Created for streamlining the expense reinbursement process for church members of various churches in the Neatherlands.
+Full-stack web application using `Django REST` framework for backend, `postgreSQL` for database and `ReactJS + Typescript @vite` for frontend.
+Created for streamlining the expense reinbursement process for church members of Redeemer Churches and connected organisations in the Neatherlands.

-The project is deployed on `AWS Elastic Container Service (Fargate Spot)`, the Postgresql database on `AWS Relational Database Service (RDS)`.
+Church members frequently pay for goods and services for the church's benefit which they can later submit for reimbursement.
+In the past, this process involved lots of administration from both members and admins, which church leaders wished to reduce.
+An earlier solution to this problem, implemented by Redeemer International Church Rotterdam, was a WordPress website, which allowed users to upload the receipts alongside their details into a form to be sent to the finance team via email.
+While this solution helped the end users, the finance team had more work with converting the incoming image files, many times in different file formats into one pdf document.
+Other churches faced similar problems, so a universal solution was needed.

+This app allows the end-users to upload their expense forms to any of the listed churches / organisations, attaching the receipts in various image or pdf formats.
+The incoming forms and the receipts are converted to one multi-page pdf document, and sent to the respective finance teams.

+Admins can register new churches or organisations.
+In addition to the church's name and finance teams' contact details, they can upload the organisation's logo which makes the forms more recognisable by end users.

-The backend and frontend are in separate containers: The backend is running on Gunicorn (linux-alpine) and the static files are served from Nginx (also linux-alpine).
-The images that are used by the containers are stored in `AWS Elastic Container Registry (ECR)`.
-The media files (church logos) are stored on `Cloudinary`.
-Emails are sent with Gmail's SMTP server.
+The project is currently deployed on `Heroku`.
+The backend and frontend are in separate dynos and the PostgreSQL database is running in a managed postgresql service.
+Emails are sent with Gmail's SMTP server, the images (church logos) are stored on `Cloudinary`.

+Originally, the app was deployed on `AWS Elastic Container Service (Fargate Spot)`, the Postgresql database on `AWS Relational Database Service (RDS)`, but later on it was migrated over to Heroku mainly for cost reasons.

+This documentation provides instructions for both Heroku and AWS ECS deployments.

 ---

 # Local development

 I used VSCode on MacOS to develop this project locally.
 For the backend, I used Python's venv package to create a virtual environment and utilised django's built in development server.
-For the database, I initially used SQLite3 then later moved on to the deployed postgresql database.
+For the database, I initially used SQLite3 then later moved on to AWS RDS postgresql database.
 For the frontend, I used @vite's built in development server to serve the React-Typescript code.

 For the virtual environment, assuming `python3` is installed, run `python -m venv venv`, then activate the environment with either VSCode's prompt or with `source venv/bin/activate`. (venv) will appear in front of the prompt.